Natural Pet Food in Australia: Why Real Ingredients Matter

 How do I know if a natural pet food is complete and balanced?

-Look for statements on the packaging that the diet meets AAFCO or FEDIAF standards for your pet’s life stage, such as “complete and balanced for adult maintenance” or “complete and balanced for growth.”
-If that statement is missing, the product is likely designed as a topper or treat rather than a full diet.
+Look for a statement on the packaging saying the food meets recognised standards such as AAFCO or FEDIAF for a particular life stage, for example adult maintenance or growth.
+If that statement is missing, the product may be intended as a topper, mixer or complementary food instead of the whole diet.

 How quickly will I see changes after switching to natural pet food?